Indiana Vintage Novels

 Meredith Nicholson (1866-1947) was born in Crawfordsville, IN, son of one of the more substantial farmers in his county.
 He moved with his family to Indianapolis in 1872, remaining there most of his life.
 As a young man he worked at local newspapers and also studied law.
 In the late ’90s he left newspaper work to serve as Treasurer for a mining corporation in Denver, returning to Indianapolis in about 1900.
 It was about that time that he began writing full-time, gradually becoming one of the best-known writers of his day.

-House of a Thousand Candles – Indiana Authors and their Books
+House of a Thousand Candles – Free Novels Set in Indiana PDF

 Nicholson, Meredith